 According to this estimate, SAP has a higher total cost of ownership than the best of breed application I compared it against.
 Having worked in SAP as long as I have, I intuitively I knew it would be higher, but even I was surprised by how much higher it was.
 Here are some of the reasons.

 SAP’s Implementations take Significantly Longer than Best of Breed Implementations

-- SAP’s software is very difficult to understand and is highly encapsulated.
-SAP has so many settings which allow the system to behave in different ways that extensive time must be spend in both understanding the settings and understanding the interactions between the settings.
-The statement that SAP is filled with “best practices,” is actually incorrect, because a best practice approach prescribes that the system define specific ways of doing things, when in fact SAP follows the “comprehensive approach.”
+- SAP’s software is complicated to understand and is highly encapsulated.
+SAP has so many settings which allow the system to behave in different ways that extensive time must be spent in both understanding the settings and understanding the interactions between the settings.
+The statement that SAP is filled with “best practices,” is incorrect, because a best practice approach prescribes that the system define specific ways of doing things, when in fact SAP follows the “comprehensive approach.”
 This includes a seemingly unlimited number of ways of configuring the system.

-- The large consulting companies have built their business model around SAP and extend the time of SAP implementations to maximizes their billing hours.
-SAP made a strategic decision quite some time ago to let the consulting companies control the speed of implementation in order to be recommended by the major consulting firms, regardless of the fit between the application and the client need.
+- The large consulting companies have built their business model around SAP and extending the time of SAP implementations to maximizes their billing hours.
+SAP made a strategic decision quite some time ago to let the consulting companies control the speed of implementation to be recommended by the major consulting firms, regardless of the fit between the application and the client need.

 SAP Resources Are Some of the Most Expensive in IT